mrdrbob/aoc-2020/README.md

 ### Day 12 - Part 1

 Starting to fall behind, but such is the holidays, even in a COVID world.
 I cheaped out on this one and did giant logic trees for turning directions.
 Instead, I should have probably modeled directions and used maths to resolve the left and right turns, etc. What I did is not very... elegant.
 I just like `match`.

+### Day 12 - Part 2

+This is a relatively straight-forward modification of the existing algorithm.
+Rather than calculate rotations for 180 and 270, I just repeat the left and right rotations.
+The hardest part for me was keeping all the positive and negative values for the directions straight in my head.